 Living

-who chose the locations and choreographed much of the movement, as well as created the costumes.
+For Living's "Boat Talk", I collaborated with Terry Strecker, who chose the locations and choreographed much of the movement, as well as created the costumes.
 I am very sorry to say, Terry passed away recently (2006) after a long illness.

 Here is a foto-gallery